 The College of Idaho assumes that parents have the first obligation to provide for the education of their child.
 The obligation next falls upon the student to contribute to their own education from personal assets and earnings, including appropriate borrowing against future earnings.
 The costs of tuition and expenses can be offset with the help of financial aid.
-While each type of award has it own specific requirements to apply, receive and maintain funding, there are certain criteria the apply to most types of aid.
+While each type of award has its own specific requirements to apply, receive, and maintain funding, there are certain criteria the apply to most types of aid.

 For example, receiving funding from any federal loan or grant program under Title IV is contingent upon:

 - Authorization and appropriation of funds for each program by the federal government under existing regulations.